Covid-19: working safely during the coronavirus outbreak

 Covid-19: close contact services

 Keeping workers and customers safe during COVID-19 in close contact services (such as hairdressers, barbers, tattooists, skin piercing, nail bars and beauty salons).
 Summary of government guidance.
+Many close contact services are required to close in November during national restrictions in place in England.

 Covid-19: Events, performances and festivals